-(10-9 mol l-1) in this species.
-Instead, most have described effects of higher concentrations (typically 10^{-8} to 10^{-6} mol 1^{-1}), and this approach has led to the elucidation of the signalling pathway underlying this effect (Davies et al., 1997; Kean et al., 2002; MacPherson et al., 2001; Pollock et al., 2003; Pollock et al., 2004; Rosay et al., 1997).
-Notably, Rodan and colleagues (Rodan et al., 2012) previously reported anti-diuretic effects of CAPA on the tubules of wild-type D. melanogaster.
-This antidiuretic effect was observed at 10^{-7} mol l^{-1} CAPA, but only after a prolonged exposure of tubules to the peptide (greater than 30 min).
+Receptors for CAPA peptides are found only in the Malpighian tubules of D. melanogaster (Terhzaz et al., 2012), so we focused our attention on the effects of low and high doses of CAPA on tubule fluid and ion secretion rates using Ramsay assays.
+Exposure of tubules to femtomolar (10-15 M) doses of CAPA peptide reduced rates of ion and fluid secretion by the tubules (Figure 3D,E).
+Since the initial description of CAPA peptides as modulators of Malpighian tubule secretion rates in D. melanogaster (Davies et al., 1995), no studies to our knowledge have tested the effects of this peptide on fluid secretion below concentrations of $1 \text{ nM} (10^{-9} \text{ M})$ in this species.
+Instead, most have described effects of higher concentrations (typically 10^{-8} to 10^{-6} M). and this approach has led to the elucidation of the signaling pathway underlying this effect (Davies et al., 1997; Kean et al., 2002; MacPherson et al., 2001; Pollock et al., 2003; Pollock et al., 2004; Rosay et al., 1997).
+Notably, Rodan and colleagues (Rodan et al., 2012) previously reported anti-diuretic effects of CAPA on the tubules of wild type D. melanogaster.
+This antidiuretic effect was observed at 10-7 M CAPA, but only after a prolonged exposure of tubules to the peptide (greater than 30 mins).
 Our results support an anti-diuretic role of CAPA, and further suggest that CAPA peptide is particularly anti-diuretic at lower (femtomolar to picomolar) concentrations in D. melanogaster.
-Very similar effects of low concentrations of CAPA peptide have been observed in both larval (Ionescu and Donini, 2012) and adult (Sajadi et al., 2018) mosquitoes (A. aegypti).
+Very similar effects of low concentrations of CAPA peptide have been observed in both larval (Ionescu and Donini, 2012) and adult (Sajadi et al., 2018) mosquitoes (Aedes aegypti).
 Our results suggest that low concentrations of CAPA impair cold tolerance by slowing rates of ion (particularly K+) and water flux through the Malpighian tubules upon rewarming, thereby reducing the speed at which flies can re-establish osmotic and ionic balance following cold exposure.